zonemanager/zonemanager/docs/mikrotik.md

 ## DNS record types

-ZoneMaster manages 3 DNS record types: `A`, `CNAME` and `TXT`.
+Zone Manager manages 3 DNS record types: `A`, `CNAME` and `TXT`.
 However, static DNS service in MikroTik routers supports only `A` records.
 So:

 - `TXT` records are not supported (and just ignored)
-- ZoneMaster converts `CNAME` records on-the-fly to `A` records, expanding alias hostname to IP (however this requires that alias hostname has its entry in ZoneMaster database)
+- Zone Manager converts `CNAME` records on-the-fly to `A` records, expanding alias hostname to IP (however this requires that alias hostname has its entry in Zone Manager database)
-- when scanning existing static DNS, ZoneMaster checks `ttl` field of each record (entries valid for day or longer are considered `A` records, while entries valid for hours are converted back to `CNAME` records)
+- when scanning existing static DNS, Zone Manager checks `ttl` field of each record (entries valid for day or longer are considered `A` records, while entries valid for hours are converted back to `CNAME` records)

 ## Example configuration files